armoar334/tapioca/README.md

 ## Intro
-Tapioca is built to be as portable as possible out of the box, without sacrificing usability. tapioca.sh is the original, posix sh version, although it was too slow and inflexible to be brought up to standard.
-It is kept here for reference
+Tapioca is built to be as portable as possible out of the box, without sacrificing usability.

 It was built to fill a space that doesn't really exist currently, in that there are two core concepts it fulfils:
  - The most portable software is interpreted, as it will then run on any architechture or standard implementation
- - The closest thing to a standard "interpreter" is awk
+ - The closest thing to a standard "interpreter" is sh (although technichally that priviledge may be given to awk)

 ## Rules
  - Portability is primary, but ease of use / extensibility is also an important factor.
 Therefore, functions may be implemented in a way that allows them to be workarounds for limitations or bugs on certain platforms / enviroments, such as 256 / rgb colors and xterm mouse support

 ## Basic keybinds
  - Arrows to move around